© limco72 - stock.adobe.com

 How Firm is a Coil Mattress?

 The firmness of coil mattresses varies depending on the quality and tension level of the springs.
-Some users consider a pocket coil mattress softer than an innerspring mattress because the coils move independently, creating a more supported feeling.
+Some users consider an individually wrapped coil mattress softer than an innerspring mattress because the coils move independently, creating a more supported feeling.